Rc-Cookie/advent-of-code-23/README.md

 ## Performance

-Some performance stats, which have been obtained using `--all --repeat 100`:
+Some performance stats, which have been obtained using `--all --repeat 100` on my AMD Ryzen 9 5950x:

 ```
 Duration (average of 100 runs): 20.69003ms